gurvirdhillon/LegoWorkStation-CW/README.md

 npm start
 ```

-Then type:
+Then on your search engine type:

 ```console
 localhost:8080
 ```

-on your browser.

 ## Testing the project